Uruguayan Air Force Flight 571: Resorting to survival cannibalism

 In his memoir, Miracle in the Andes: 72 Days on the Mountain and My Long Trek Home (2006), Parrado wrote about this decision:

 At high altitude, the body's caloric needs are astronomical.
 We were seriously starving with no hope of finding food, but our hunger soon grew so voracious that we searched anyway.
-Again and again we scoured the fuselage in search of crumbs and morsels.
+Again and again, we scoured the fuselage in search of crumbs and morsels.
 We tried to eat strips of leather torn from pieces of luggage, though we knew that the chemicals they'd been treated with would do us more harm than good.
-We ripped open seat cushions hoping to find straw, but found only inedible upholstery foam.
-Again and again I came to the same conclusion: Unless we wanted to eat the clothes we were wearing, there was nothing here [to eat] but aluminum, plastic, ice, and rock.
+We ripped open seat cushions, hoping to find straw, but found only inedible upholstery foam.
+Again and again, I came to the same conclusion: Unless we wanted to eat the clothes we were wearing, there was nothing here [to eat] but aluminum, plastic, ice, and rock.

 Parrado protected the bodies of his mother and sister so they would not be eaten.
 They dried the meat from the bodies in the sun to make it easier to eat.
-At first they were so disgusted by the experience that they could only eat skin, muscle and fat, but in the end they also ate hearts, lungs, and even brains.
+At first, they were so disgusted by the experience that they could only eat skin, muscle and fat, but in the end, they also ate hearts, lungs, and even brains.

 All of the passengers were Roman Catholic.
 Some feared eating human flesh would lead to eternal damnation.
-According to Read, some survivors compared it to the Eucharist, i.e. the conversion of bread and wine into the Body and the Blood of Jesus Christ.
-Others cited John 15:13 from the Bible to justify it: 'No man hath greater love than this: That he lay down his life for his friends.'
+According to Read, some survivors compared it to the Eucharist, i.e., the conversion of bread and wine into the Body and the Blood of Jesus Christ.
+Others cited John 15:13 from the Bible to justify it: "No man hath greater love than this: That he lay down his life for his friends."

-All who survived the ordeal made the decision to eat human flesh, though not without serious reservations.
+All who survived the ordeal decided to eat human flesh, though not without serious reservations.
 Some, including Coche Inciarte and Numa Turcatti, only ate the bare minimum necessary for survival, due to their deep revulsion.
 Javier Methol and his wife Liliana, the only surviving female passenger at the time, were the last to eat human flesh.
 Liliana had very strong religious convictions against doing so and only reluctantly agreed to eat after someone suggested that doing so was akin to receiving the Holy Communion.